 So, back to layers:

-Base layer: a base layer, top and bottom plus socks, in a breathable, wicking fabric will help to keep you dry and comfortable even if you are working hard.
+A base layer, top and bottom plus socks, in a breathable, wicking fabric will help to keep you dry and comfortable even if you are working hard.
 Wool makes a great base layer and finely spun merino wool clothing has become popular.
 See the photo in the gallery on the right.
 Wool lasts well (see note about clothing care) and doesn’t get too smelly – nice!

 Synthetic base layers can also work.